8 tips for buying your first home

 8. Learn How to Submit a Competitive Offer

 A carefully constructed written offer is much more compelling than a verbal offer.
 In your written offer, you can highlight items that make you a strong buyer (e.g., a first-time homebuyer doesn’t have another house to sell).
+Working with an experienced real estate agent is crucial, as they will coach you in crafting your offer.

 Although financing is a key point of emphasis, putting in a competitive offer upfront will let the seller know you’re a serious first-time homebuyer.
 Things like a Platinum Credit Approval will help your offer stand out.